Applications for geographical indications for non-EU products in 2025

 Actions

-Objections to a name to be registered as geographical indication in the EU register (eAmbrosia) or in the international register (Lisbon) can be communicated to the European Commission respectively within 3 and 4 months from the date of publication of the application in the Official Journal of the European Union.
+Objections to a name being registered as a geographical indication in the EU register (eAmbrosia) or in the international register (Lisbon) can be communicated to the European Commission within 3 and 4 months, respectively, from the date when the application is published in the Official Journal of the European Union.

 Timeline

-Opposition to registration as PDO and PGI of the names listed below may be lodged with the European Commission within 3 calendar months from the indicated date.
+Opposition to registration of the following as a PGI may be lodged with the European Commission within 3 calendar months from the date indicated.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.